google/gnostic/tools/README.md

-# Gnostic utilities
+# tools

-This directory contains general utilities used by Gnostic and related tools.
+This directory contains general utilities used by Gnostic and related programs.

 ## j2y2j